Transcript

 JM: Like green eyes maybe?

-EL: Stature, tall, kind of fare skin, but he married I don’t know if she was Native American.
+EL: Stature, tall, kind of fair skin, but he married I don’t know if she was Native American.
 According to my DNA there is some Native American there.
 And I have pictures.
 I brought pictures.

 JM: Wow.
 Yeah, I’d be happy to look at them.